Topology of Discrete Quantum Feedback Control: Feedback control with symmetry

 where \begin{widetext}

 \end{widetext} is the truncated Bloch matrix.
 Nonzero eigenvalues of the Bloch matrix are completely determined by those of the truncated Bloch matrix.
-The BL symmetry class of the Bloch matrix is also determined from that of the truncated Bloch matrix.
+The BL symmetry class of a given Bloch matrix is also determined from that of the corresponding truncated Bloch matrix.

 By way of illustration, we consider a system with a spin-$1/2$ particle, which corresponds to the case with $D_{\mathrm{loc}}=2$.
 The truncated Bloch matrix is given by

 where